ibNez/rag-document-handler/docs/installation.md

 # Installation

-This guide covers setting up the RAG Document Handler in a development environment.
+This guide covers setting up the RAG Document Handler with the refactored architecture.

 ## Prerequisites